Alexg1021/web-app-challenge/README.md

 You will begin by creating your own project repository naming it "geekwise-restaurant-application"

-You are to build the project in either the [React](https://reactjs.org/) or [Angular](https://angular.io/) javascript based framework.
+You are to build the project in either the [React](https://reactjs.org/) or [Angular](https://angular.io/) javascript based framework, or an equivalent language (html/css are acceptable).
 The designs for the project are provided for you in the [screens](./screens/) folder.
 You must also use a styling framework to help create a responsively styled application. *Bootstrap is preferred.

 Although this is a basic exercise, we'll be looking for **simple, well-designed, performant, and tested code** in the submission.